MADDIE'S® SHELTER MEDICINE PROGRAM AT CORNELL

 Cornell University College of Veterinary Medicine is a proud recipient of funding from Maddie's® Fund (www.maddiesfund.org), helping to achieve a no-kill nation #ThanksToMaddie.
 It is also one of few veterinary colleges offering a comprehensive shelter medicine program.
 Faculty teach classes, offer a rotation for veterinary students in their clinical year, train new shelter veterinarians through an intensive one-year internship, engage in consultations with animal shelter and humane organizations, and conduct applied, clinical research in shelters.
 Cornell’s students and interns in shelter medicine receive the most comprehensive training in the subject in the world.
 Since 2010, they have gone on to become leaders in the field, directing shelter medicine programs for national humane organizations, large regional animal shelters and academic programs.
 Veterinary students with shelter medicine training enter their communities poised to make a tremendous difference for shelter and community animals.

 Our team of experts offers a range of consultative services, both remote and on-site, to shelters as requested.
 Topics include outbreak assistance, dog/cat housing, enrichment, intake protocols, vaccine protocols and infectious disease outbreak.
 We offer subsidized diagnostic services to registered brick-and-mortar animal shelters and humane organizations in certain states along the East Coast through our Maddie's® Shelter Lab program (made possible by funding from Maddie's Fund®).
 We also provide outreach services to support communities in need.

-To provide veterinary students and practitioners with the specialized knowledge of shelter medicine and the skills to enhance the medical and behavioral health of companion animals.
+To provide veterinary students and practitioners with specialized knowledge of shelter medicine practice and the skills to enhance the medical and behavioral health of companion animals.

-- Providing shelters and humane organizations access to subsidized diagnostic services through our Maddies'® Shelter Lab
+Providing shelters and humane organizations access to subsidized diagnostic services through our Maddies'® Shelter Lab

 Made Possible by Maddie